 Many a pair of sunglasses have been claimed by the country’s rivers, lakes, and oceans.
 That’s why it’s a no-brainer to be equipped with a floating sunglasses cord to protect your expensive shades.

 Don’t lose your shades to the river.
 Invest in sunglasses and a cord.

 What’s a float trip without some cold beverages?
 Bring a floating cooler along to keep your drinks cold and accessible.
 You can get a cheap inflatable cooler or a high-end cooler made from kayak material that’ll float right alongside you.

 A cooler also doubles as a trash can for your empty containers.
 Be the envy of the float with chilled drinks at your fingertips thanks to your floating cooler.

 Snorkel and Mask

-If you’re going somewhere clear water, bring a snorkel and mask to check out any reefs, springs, caves, and fish you might float by.
-A snorkel and mask are also good to have in case you lose and need to recover any of the aforementioned items.
+If you’re going somewhere with clear water, bring a snorkel and mask to check out any reefs, springs, caves, and fish you might float by.
+A snorkel and mask are also good to have in case you lose and need to recover any of your other float trip essentials.

-Make sure to pack plenty of rope, twine, paracord, or bungees for your float trip.
+Make sure to pack plenty of rope, twine, paracord, or bungees with the rest of your float trip essentials.
 You’ll need more than you think, especially if tying multiple floats together.
 Or just use it to secure your shoes, speaker, cooler, or dry bag.

-Don’t forget the essentials for your float trip!
+Don’t forget these float trip essentials!
 Bring towels, sunscreen, sunglasses, a hat, and plenty of food and water to keep you hydrated and energized as you float on.